 See our webpage Help with using this website.

-If you prefer to speak to a real person about U3A in East Suffolk, please phone the secretary, Rosemary Lury on 0300 123 3913 (standard call charges from landlines and mobiles),
+If you prefer to speak to a real person about U3A in East Suffolk, please phone the Secretary on 0300 123 3913 (standard call charges from landlines and mobiles),

 If you need help with your computer, including advice on purchasing one, click here.
 For news about recent computing issues facing some members, click here.
 For information about internet scams, and other frauds, scroll down this page to the item Keeping Secure.

 You can contact committee members by clicking on the links below (a new page will open where you can type your message).

 - Website Admin team

 - Some additional email addresses are available here (member login is required to activate this link).

 Note: If you are a Member of U3A in East Suffolk, you will find the phone number for committee members and most group leaders in the current Members' Handbook.

 Members of U3A in East Suffolk will find an email link to the leader of many of our groups on the group's summary page